 Having a date night in but don’t want to spend a half hour putting on lingerie?
 Want a little extra support while you sleep but still want to be comfortable?
 Attending a sleepover or girl’s night in and don’t want to be exposed but still look cute?

-You probably know what we're going to say, but a dainty satin triangle bralette is the perfection solution of each of these situations.
+You probably know what we're going to say, but a dainty satin triangle bralette is the perfect solution to each of these situations.

 Bralettes get a lot of love from smaller breasted women, which brings up the question, can big-busted women actually pull off wearing a bralette?
 YES, you just have to know what to look for.
 While it is true that most are made with smaller chested ladies in mind, there are a many bralette options for bigger boobs as well!